Are you students, then?

 Do you do requests?

 We certainly do.
 If you have a particular song or piece of music you’d like to hear at your event, let us know and we’ll add it to the set list.
-However, if the piece is not already in our repertoire we may need to charge an additional £5 (per request) to cover the additional cost of obtaining, arranging and rehearsing the music.
+Have a look at our ‘Repertoire’ page for a list of the pieces we already know, or if you have something more offbeat that you’d like to hear just send it our way and we’ll see what we can do.

 Can you play outdoors?